Fudan-iGEM/2023-wiki/docs/src/measurement.md

 ## Introduction

-In our B.HOME project, we aim to construct a multifunctional biofilm to achieve the terraforming goals on Mars.
+In our [B.HOME project](/description/), we aim to construct a multifunctional biofilm to achieve the terraforming goals on Mars.
 This requires ensuring that the chassis can perform a variety of tasks.
-Once we successfully build the relevant parts, we need to conduct functional experiments to ascertain their effectiveness.
+Once we successfully build the relevant parts, we need to **conduct functional experiments** to ascertain their effectiveness.
 For instance, in the design of the biofilm's survival system, we must ensure it possesses various functions such as anti-freeze, anti-desiccation, and anti-UV.
 We need to compare how well the chassis can survive under these harsh conditions after the introduction of certain parts, which is typically quantified through the number of bacteria.

-Considering that we have multiple functions to validate and are utilizing an enzymatic system to assist with protein expression, to streamline the validation process and reduce the molecular cloning workload,  we have opted for the Colony-Forming Unit (CFU) assay.
+Considering that we have multiple functions to validate and are utilizing an enzymatic system to assist with protein expression, to streamline the validation process and reduce the molecular cloning workload,  we have opted for the **Colony-Forming Unit (CFU) assay**.
 This will enable us to demonstrate the functionality of parts in a simple, direct, and repeatable manner.

 ## Overview

 There are various methods for quantifying colonies, broadly categorized into direct and indirect counting.

-In direct counting, we can employ a counting chamber, such as the Petroff-Hausser counting chamber, which calculates the number of microorganisms in a sample based on the chamber's volume and the sample's dilution ratio before counting[^1].
+In **direct counting**, we can employ a counting chamber, such as the Petroff-Hausser counting chamber, which calculates the number of microorganisms in a sample based on the chamber's volume and the sample's dilution ratio before counting[^1].
 However, this method requires that the microbial population must be relatively large and evenly distributed.
 Instruments like flow cytometers can also be used for direct counting, but they are costly and involve complex operations.
-More importantly, direct counting commonly faces a limitation: it cannot distinguish between live and dead bacteria[^2].
+More importantly, direct counting commonly faces a limitation: **it cannot distinguish between live and dead bacteria**[^2].

 In our functional experiments, excluding dead bacteria during counting is of utmost importance.
-Therefore, we lean towards indirect counting methods.
+Therefore, we lean towards **indirect counting** methods.
 When using this approach to determine colony size, it typically involves diluting the processed sample, plating it onto agar plates, counting colonies after a specific incubation period, and then calculating the original number of live bacteria in the sample based on the dilution factor[^3].
 Similarly, researchers determine bacteriophage concentration by counting the number of phage plaques[^4].

 In the previous iGEM protocol[^5], the key procedures involved are as follows: